Deen-Weible/weible-dev/src/content/blog/custom-android-rom.md

 #### My Device of Choice

-The phone in the thumbnail!
 I went for a refurbished yellow Pixel 6 Pro, which I've been loving.
 I've had it for 1¾ years as of writing.

 Unrelated: It does have one weird issue where the screen will go out sometimes, and I have to slap it to fix it.
 Not worth opening to fix, and I probably dropped it at some point.